CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab5.1.md

     You are navigated to the **Data Pipeline** page.
 If you have worked with Azure Data Factory, this screen will be familiar.
 Let’s get a quick overview of the layout.

     You are on the **Home** screen.
-If you look at the top menu, you will find options to add the commonly used activities: validate, and run a pipeline, and view the run history.
+If you look at the top menu, you will find options to add the commonly used activities: validate, run a pipeline, and view the run history.
 Also, in the center pane, you will find quick options to start building the pipeline.

     ![](../media/Lab_5.13.png)

 6. From the top menu select **Activities**.
-Now in the menu you will find a list of commonly used Activities.
+Now in the menu, you will find a list of commonly used Activities.

-7. Select the **ellipsis (…)** on the right on the menu to view all the other available Activities.
+7. Select the **ellipsis (…)** on the right of the menu to view all the other available Activities.
 We are going to use a few of these Activities in the lab.

     ![](../media/Lab_5.14.png)

 8. From the top menu click **Run**.
 You will find options to run and schedule the pipeline execution.
-You will also find the option to view execution history by using View run history.
+You will also find the option to view execution history by using View Run History.

 9. From the top menu select **View**.
 Here you will find options to view the code in JSON format.
 You will also find options to format the activities.